EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L03/index.md

 <img width="1916" height="1110" alt="Screenshot 2026-09-03 132334" src="https://github.com/user-attachments/assets/9d9c0805-f6a5-4227-8ce4-c303bccfeeb5" />
 <img width="1916" height="1108" alt="Screenshot 2026-09-03 132608" src="https://github.com/user-attachments/assets/5d3e293d-5fd7-4397-bd03-d9ccf6715133" />

-Thankfully to Nicholas and mine properly scaling our models within the given constraints we had no issues this time that involved scaling our models physically at all.
-We decided to use the "Honeycomb" infill patern with a 10% infill percentage to maintain a good structureal integretey without compensating so much time to print a infill such as Gyroid or another infill with a much higher percentage.
-We decided to stick with the 3 perimeter as our models were incredibly small means any huge external force is unlikelt to be applied to the point of fracture.
-Learning from our mistakes of the first lab we didn't struggle to much with any major mistakes through the setup process, the only major issue we faced was the time our print took, both mine and Nichlas's models took full advantage of the space we could work within which means more time spent.
+Thankfully, Nicholas and I properly scaled our models within the given constraints; we had no issues this time that involved scaling our models physically at all.
+We decided to use the "Honeycomb" infill pattern with a 10% infill percentage to maintain a good structureal integretey without compensating so much time to print a infill such as Gyroid or another infill with a much higher percentage.
+We decided to stick with the 3 perimeter, as our models were incredibly small means any huge external force is unlikely to be applied to the point of fracture.
+Learning from our mistakes in the first lab, we didn't struggle too much with any major mistakes through the setup process; the only major issue we faced was the time our print took.
+Both mine and Nicholas's models took full advantage of the space we could work within, which means more time spent.
 It was estimated by Prusa that the print would take around 1 Hour and 9 minutes.

 <img width="1917" height="1110" alt="Screenshot 2026-09-03 132927" src="https://github.com/user-attachments/assets/4fb1ae28-fb7e-451b-910d-c8f2f70e593f" />
 <img width="1917" height="1086" alt="Screenshot 2026-09-03 140027" src="https://github.com/user-attachments/assets/16903529-f657-4a54-bb31-862db96f609f" />